The cyclic flats of $\mathcal{L}$-polymatroids

-To give some intuition of the role of \ref{z1}, we here provide examples that show its irredundance. \begin{example} Consider the lattice $\mathcal{L}(\mathbb{F}_2^3)$ with the atomic weights as shown in Figure~\ref{fig:z1ii_counter}.
-Let $\mathcal{Z}_1=\{\langle e_1 \rangle\}$ and $\mZ_2 = \{\langle e_1 \rangle,\F_2^3\}$.
-It is easy to see that all of the cyclic flat axioms are satisfied by $\mZ_1$ and $\mZ_2$, except for \ref{z1}\ref{z1ii} in the case of $\mZ_1$.
-Only $\mZ_2$ satisfies \ref{z1}\ref{z1ii}.
+To provide some intuition about the role of \ref{z1}, we now present examples showing that it is not a consequence of the remaining axioms. \begin{example} Consider the lattice $\mathcal{L}(\mathbb{F}_2^3)$ with the atomic weights as shown in Figure~\ref{fig:z1ii_counter}.
+Let

+It is easy to see that $\mathcal{Z}_2$ satisfies all of the cyclic flat axioms, while $\mathcal{Z}_1$ satisfies all the axioms except for \ref{z1}\ref{z1ii}.
 This shows that \ref{z1}\ref{z1ii} is not implied by the remaining axioms.

-We remark further that by the cover-weight axioms \ref{cw1}-\ref{cw2}, we can deduce the remaining cover-weights.
-It can then be checked that the resulting $(2,3)$-polymatroid has $\mZ_2$ as its set of cyclic flats.
+We remark further that by the cover-weight axioms \ref{cw1}--\ref{cw2}, one can deduce the remaining cover-weights solely from the atomic weights of $\mathcal{L}(\mathbb{F}_2^3)$.
+It can then be checked that the resulting $q$-polymatroid has $\mathcal{Z}_2$ as its set of cyclic flats.

-Now consider the same lattice $\mL(\F_2^2)$ but this time with the atomic weights as shown in Figure~\ref{fig:z1ii_counter_alt}.
-For both $\mathcal{Z}_1$ and $\mathcal{Z}_2$ all the cyclic flat axioms except for \ref{z1}\ref{z1ii} are satisfied.
-By inspection of the interval $[0,\langle e_2,e_3\rangle]$ we see that the interval $[\langle e_2+e_3\rangle,\langle e_2,e_3\rangle]$ must have cover weight at least two, which exceeds the cover weight of $[0,\langle e_2\rangle]$.
-This contradicts the cover-weight axioms, which means that there is no $q$-polymatroid with this set of atomic weights.
+Now consider the same lattice $\mathcal{L}(\F_2^3)$ but with the atomic weights as shown in Figure~\ref{fig:z1ii_counter_alt}.
+For both $\mathcal{Z}_1$ and $\mathcal{Z}_2$, all of the cyclic flat axioms except for \ref{z1}\ref{z1ii} are satisfied.
+In fact, by inspecting the interval $[0,\langle e_2,e_3\rangle]$, we see that the interval $[\langle e_2+e_3\rangle,\langle e_2,e_3\rangle]$ must have a cover weight of at least two, which exceeds the cover weight of $[0,\langle e_2\rangle]$.
+This contradicts the cover-weight axioms, implying that there is no $q$-polymatroid with this set of atomic weights.
 Therefore, there is no lattice of cyclic flats that satisfies all of the cyclic flat axioms with this set of atomic weights.

 \end{example}